revbayes/revbayes/help/md/dnPhyloCTMC.md

 Markov chain_.

 The likelihood of observed character state vectors (specified via clamping the distribution to a `AbstractHomologousDiscreteCharacterData` object) is computed using Felsenstein's pruning algorithm, with partial likelihoods stored for each branch of the tree.
 It is automatically outputted in the `Likelihood` column of the `mnFile()` and `mnScreen()` monitors (which can be suppressed with `likelihood = FALSE`).
+Optionally, an observation error probability can be specified to account for scoring ambiguity (e.g., in morphological data), which treats observed states as probabilistic classifications rather than absolute ground truth.
+This can be specified using `observationErrorProbability =` and `observationErrorFrequencies =` arguments for the observation error probabilitiy and the frequencies respectively.

 For more details, see the tutorials on [graphical models](https://revbayes.github.io/tutorials/intro/graph_models) and on [specifying a phylogenetic continuous-time Markov chain](https://revbayes.github.io/tutorials/ctmc/) model.
 ## authors
 ## see_also